 In order to think further public engagement practices in museum institutions as research, I co-designed in 2019 the workshop series oddkin°labs together with researcher Sina Ribak, artists Constanza Mendoza and Sybille Neumeyer and filmmaker Nnenna Onuoha.
 During three sessions, we invited MfN practitioners, artists and researchers to test different formats and critically engage with the themes of co-evolution, taxidermy and rocks’ entanglements.

 In my PhD scholarship position (2017-2020), my supervisor was Prof. Dr. Tahani Nadim and my co-supervisor Prof. Dr. Sharon Macdonald.

-In 2012, I gained a Masters degree in Cultural Anthropology and Ethnology from the University of Bologna, with a dissertation in Museum Anthropology.
-In 2011, I undertook a four-month ethnography at the London-based Wellcome Collection, examining verbal and non-verbal processes of meaning construction during guided tours of the permanent exhibition “Medicine Now”.
+In 2012, I gained a master’s degree in Cultural Anthropology and Ethnology from the University of Bologna – from which I also gained my bachelor’s degree.
+My MA dissertation in Museum Anthropology was based on ethnographic research conducted at the London-based Wellcome Collection, where I examined verbal and non-verbal processes of meaning construction during guided tours of the permanent exhibition “Medicine Now”.